-When traveling, many times we take our credit cards for granted, however their are several things you should consider when you take your credit cards with you on vacation – especially if you are traveling internationally.
-Travelers should have have a plan of action to protect themselves if their credit card is lost or stolen when on vacation, not just because a missing credit card can wreak havoc on your vacation plans, but it can leave a traveler vulnerable to unauthorized charges and possibly even identity theft.
+There are several things you must do when you take your credit cards with you on vacation – especially if you are traveling internationally.
+You should have a plan of action to protect if your credit card is lost or stolen when on vacation, not just because a missing credit card can wreak havoc on your vacation plans, but it can leave a traveler vulnerable to unauthorized charges and possibly even identity theft.

-Be warned, though, notifying your card company of your travel plans doesn’t always eliminate problems — some travelers have reported that their account was flagged when traveling overseas, so consider taking a back-up card from another issuer in case you can’t use your primary card.
+Be warned, though, notifying your card company of your travel plans doesn’t always eliminate problems — some travelers have reported that their account was flagged when traveling overseas, so that is one reason you need a back-up card from another issuer in case you can’t use your primary card.
 You might also run into problems if you use your card in countries where merchants process only cards with microchip technology — not magnetic strips.
 Some banks and travel organizations such as AAA or Travelex offers a Chip & PIN Cash Passport prepaid currency card that can help you avoid this problem.

 Additionally, make sure you provide your credit card company information on who they should contact if problems arise with the credit card account when you are traveling.
 This in an important reason to carry a cell phone while traveling abroad so your card company can get in contact with you.
 An email may work, but how often will you check it.
 Make sure you also have the phone number of where you would call if your card is lost or stolen.
 The number may be obvious here at home, but when traveling overseas, the card company might give you a different number, or numbers, depending on the countries you may be visiting.
 In Europe, each country may have a different number to call in case to travel around the European continent.